Coffeelot/cw-racingapp/README.md

 ['fob_racing_master'] = {['name'] = 'fob_racing_master', ['label'] = 'Master Racing Fob', ['weight'] = 500, ['type'] = 'item', ['image'] = 'fob_racing_master.png', ['unique'] = true, ['useable'] = true, ['shouldClose'] = true, ['description'] = 'This master fob allows someone to create custom races.'},
 ```
 4. Add the item images to your inventory image folder
+5. Setup your DB by running one of these commands:

+`/resetracetracks` - This command will remove the current `race_tracks` table and add a new one (good if you got bad data)  (warning: all tracks and records will be gone)
+`/updateracetracks` - This command will update the `race_tracks` table from how it's done in qb-racing.
+This DOES NOT reset any laptimes and **old ones WILL BREAK** the script.

 ## Dependencies
 * [qb-menu](https://github.com/qbcore-framework/qb-menu)
 * [qb-input](https://github.com/qbcore-framework/qb-input)
 * [cw-performance](https://github.com/Coffeelot/cw-performance)

 ## Example Usage
 ### Interface Images